dapr/docs/concepts/actors/actors_api.md

 ## Querying Actor State Externally

-In order to promote visibility into the state of an actor and allow for complex scenarios such as state aggregation, Dapr saves actor state in external databases.
+In order to enable visibility into the state of an actor and allow for complex scenarios such as state aggregation, Dapr saves actor state in external state stores such as databases.
 As such, it is possible to query for an actor state externally by composing the correct key or query.

 The state namespace created by Dapr for actors is composed of the following items:

 * Dapr ID - Represents the unique ID given to the Dapr application.